Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 What is the Best Time to visit Sanibel Island?

 The weather is great any time of year.
-The best time to see the migratory birds in the nature preserves, is in the winter months.
+The best time to see the migratory birds in the nature preserves is the winter months.

 Directions to Sanibel Island?